MarioJim/fuzzy-pdf/README.md

 ## Dependencies

-- `libpoppler` for extracting the text from pdfs
+- `libpoppler-glib` for extracting the text from pdfs

 ## Usage